Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 1. Stop the debugger and remove the breakpoint from line 27.

-The fact that the breakpoint was hit tells you that the IoT Hub is receiving messages from the device and that the Azure function is being triggered when messages arrive.
-But at the moment, the function is running locally.
-Testing functions locally is a great way to work the bugs out and make sure they work as expected.
-But the ultimate home for an Azure function is in the cloud.
+The fact that the breakpoint was hit tells you that the IoT Hub is receiving messages from the device and that the Azure Function is being triggered when messages arrive.
+But at the moment, the Function is running locally.
+Testing Functions locally is a great way to work the bugs out and make sure they work as expected.
+But the ultimate home for an Azure Function is in the cloud.

 <a name="Exercise4"></a>
-## Exercise 4: Deploy the Azure function to the cloud ##
+## Exercise 4: Deploy the Azure Function to the cloud ##

-In this exercise, you will use Visual Studio to deploy an Azure Function App containing the Azure function that you wrote in the previous exercise.
+In this exercise, you will use Visual Studio to deploy an Azure Function App containing the Azure Function that you wrote in the previous exercise.

 1. In Solution Explorer, right-click the FlySimFunctions project and select **Publish...**.
 Make sure **Azure Function App** and **Create New** are selected, and then click the **Publish** button.